The Heat Distribution of the Underdamped Langevin Equation: Path Integral Formalism

 For three or two dimensions, the generalization is straightforward.
 Since the noise is uncorrelated in its components, the joint conditional probability will be just

-we now integrate over $d^3\vec{v}_t d^3\vec{r}_t$ and the stochastic action depends on the components.
+we now integrate over $d^3\vec{v}_\tau d^3\vec{r}_\tau$ and the stochastic action depends on the components.
 Moreover, for cases where the potential can be written as a sum of the components, i.e. is separable by addition, joint conditional probability will be the product of the individual conditional probabilities for the $x,y,z$ components.
-That is
+That is, for 3D we have

 In this case, the contribution from each component is the same.
 Therefore, we only need to calculate one of the contributions and use it to find the others.